Thursday 28 May 2026 — Full Day Programme

 In this opening keynote, Patric Hellermann presents exclusive excerpts from a comprehensive 100+ page State of the Industry report, offering a data-driven view of the ConTech landscape.
 From investment trends and market shifts to bold hypotheses about the sector’s future, this session sets the tone for what’s next in construction innovation.
 The full report will be published following the event.

-Contech insights with Patric
+Contech insights with Patric Hellerman

 Fireside Chat